We have published quite a few articles on growing mustard microgreens. The reason is we keep finding cool ones to grow.

 Differences Between the Domed & Weighted Blackout Methods

-One of the most observable differences between growing mustard microgreens using the domed and weighted methods is how the microgreens look once they have germinated.
+One of the most observable differences between growing mustard microgreens using the domed and weighted methods is how they look once they have germinated.

 Microgreens under the domes method are taller, and the roots haven’t anchored into the soil.